IntelLabs/RiverTrail/extension/README.txt

 https://developer.mozilla.org/en/gecko_sdk

 Download the windows or Mac OS archive and extract at least the bin, lib, idl and include directories to the gecko-sdk directory.
-For MacOS, you will usually want to download the 64 bit version.
+For MacOS, you need to download the 64 bit version.

+If you want your build to include support for 32 bit mode on MacOS create a new directory named gecko-sdk-32.
+Download and extract the 32 bit version of the Gecko SDK as described above into that newly created directory.
+The build process will automatically pick up the 32 bit dependencies and create a corresponding version of the extension.

 OpenCL Stack
 ------------